vihari/slides/mlr_iitb.md

 ![Randomization tests](md_slides/_images/nnet_gen_how/random_tests.png)

 Note:
-* Average loss on training data goes to zero irrespective of the data transformations like: random labels, random/shuffled pixels.
+* Average loss of training data goes to zero irrespective of the data transformations like: random labels, random/shuffled pixels.
 * Results for random transformations is reported only for the case when there is no other explicit regularization.
-* The results shown above are for CIFAR10 dataset (which is smaller than Imagenet).
+* The results shown above are for the CIFAR10 dataset (which is smaller than Imagenet).
 On CIFAR10, smaller versions of the networks such as Inception, Alexnet, MLPs, that are designed for Imagenet task, are used.
 On Imagenet, the training error did not converge to 100%, but only 95.2 top-1 accuracy (which is still very good for million labels).
 * The case of random labels take longer to converge than the case of random pixels which involves more randomization.
 This could be because in the case of random pixels, the images are well separated; in the case of random labels, the images are still correlated.